 - Bathrooms are located at Badwater Basin, Artists Pallet, Salt Creek and Mesquite Sand Dunes.

-- Bring sleds or boogie boards to slide down Mesquite Dunes.
+- Bring boogie boards to slide down Mesquite Dunes.

 - The drive to Ubehebe Crater is about 50 minutes from Mesquite Sand Dunes.
 Plan on the crater trip taking most of your day.
 You can still visit the dunes afterwards on the way back to the campgrounds.